owentwin1/GoCanvas-React-Movie-App/README.md

     Please note, I was hard pressed for time due to other commitments hence I was unable top implement the Bonus points tasks.
 However, hope the code demonstrates my understanding of React fundamentals.

+## PROJECT NAVIGATION

+    Click on a movie card to go to the movie/series page where you can view the cast and plot information and then scroll down to view the trailer.

+    Click on the Navbar links to navigate to the movies section or the series section where you have the option search for either a movie or series depending on which tab you are on.
+Please not, when on the Movies section you can only search for movies and the same applies for the TV series section.

 ## Resources

     Google font: https://fonts.google.com/